How to Make Money With Interest 7 Ways

 2. Rewards Checking Accounts

-Checking accounts are traditionally used for storing money that you use frequently, and they typically don’t pay interest.
+Checking accounts are traditionally used for storing money that you use frequently, and they typically don’t pay much, if any, interest.
 However, some banks offer rewards checking accounts.
 These may pay higher interest rates than traditional checking and savings accounts.
-For instance, as of mid 2023, while some standard checking accounts paid zero interest, rewards accounts offered up to 3.30% APY.
+For instance, while some standard checking accounts may pay little or no interest, rewards accounts may offer an APY of around 0.50%, or 1.00%, or more.

 However, there may be some restrictions.
 For instance, the balance that earns the elevated rate may be limited.
 In addition, you may have to meet certain direct deposit or debit card transaction requirements each month to earn the higher rate.